MochamadWaysAlqorni/PZEM004tV3_Wattmeter_ArduinoProMini5v/README.md

 # PZEM004tV3_Wattmeter_ArduinoProMini328p5v

-Ordinary pzem004t v3.0 interface with promini-328-16MHz with modified energy counter reset.
+Ordinary pzem004t v3.0 interface with promini-328-16MHz with modified energy counter reset and bill counter.
 This will usefull if you are uploading or having another device connected to tx and rx pin of promini (I always upload sketch with USBtoTTL which using tx and rx pin, so using hardware serial is not an option) or you have problem accessing pzem.resetEnergy function like me :) ..

 < BE CAREFUL! >